 Introduction to computer programming for solving a variety of problems.
 This course is intended for non-computer science and non-computer engineering majors.
 Emphasis on the fundamentals of design, development, testing, implementation, and docmumentation of computer programs.
 Includes problem solving with structured techniques an alogorithims using pseudo code and/or graphiphical representations.
+Three lecture hours per week.
 Software fee charged.